What Are the Key Statistics About Non-Hodgkin Lymphoma?

 - About 20,140 people will die from this cancer (11,450 males and 8,690 females).

 The average American’s risk of developing NHL during his or her lifetime is about 1 in 50.
-Each person’s risk may be affected by certain risk factors (listed in the next section).
+But each person’s risk can be affected by a number of risk factors.

-NHL can occur at any age, but about half of patients are older than 66.
-The risk of developing NHL increases throughout life.
+NHL can occur at any age.
+In fact, it is one of the more common cancers among children, teens, and young adults.
+Still, the risk of developing NHL increases throughout life, and more than half of patients are 65 or older at the time of diagnosis.
 The aging of the American population is likely to lead to an increase in NHL cases during the coming years.